nhsconnect/nrl-responder-stub/lib/docs.md

 2. Send `GET` requests to the relevant endpoints from the system-under-test.

-    If `endpointFormat` is `"local"`, endpoints are constructed as if the root is the SSP URL, i.e. the Provider URL must be percent-encoded and appended to the root.
+    If `environment` is `"local"`, endpoints are constructed as if the root is the SSP URL, i.e. the Provider URL must be percent-encoded and appended to the root.
 Provider URLs are as configured in the `pathFileMapping` property of `config.user.js`.

     For example: